History of Heidelberg: The beginnings of Heidelberg

 St. Peter's Church is the oldest church in Heidelberg's old town.

 The name Heidelberch was first mentioned in a document from the Schönau monastery in 1196.
 At that time, the site was still owned by the diocese of Worms.
 However, a castle on the northern slope of the Königstuhl had probably already been built at the end of the 11th or beginning of the 12th century.
 It is unclear whether this first castle was a predecessor of today's Heidelberg Castle on the Jettenbühl or whether it was located on the Molkenkur at a higher point on the mountainside, with the predecessor of the castle not built until the 13th century.
 What is certain, however, is that today's castle has little in common with the first phase of construction due to numerous alterations and extensions.
-Below the castle was a small castle hamlet in the area around St. Peter's Church, the oldest church in Heidelberg's old town.

 The name Heidelberg (also Heydelberg) originally referred to the castle and was later transferred to the city, although the etymology is not entirely clear.
 The "berg" in the name probably refers to the Königstuhl.
 The first part could be derived from the landscape term "Heide", which means "free land" in the sense of uninhabited communal land.
 The modern use of "Heide" to mean an unwooded area can also be justified, as the earliest depictions of the Königstuhl show its peak as unwooded.
 However, it is less likely that Heidelberg is derived from "Heidenberg" and refers to Celtic and Roman worship on the Heiligenberg.
 The derivation from the Old High German personal name Heidilo has also been rejected.
-A derivation of the city name from the fruit blueberry is legendary and unlikely because the corresponding term is not known in the local dialect, where it is called Blaubeere.